 Gadgets

-Commercial Stimulants, intentionally designed for mass stimulation and addiction:
+Commercial stimulants, intentionally designed for mass stimulation and addiction:

 Artificial intelligence